Best Wedges for High Handicappers & Beginners in 2023

 How many wedges should a beginner or high handicapper carry?

-High handicappers and beginners should consider carrying at least three wedges in their bag.
 What wedges do for golfers that struggle to repeatedly get the ball into the air is they give them high loft clubs that make obtaining launch and carry much, much easier.

 Wedges have wide soles that offer terrific turf interaction and the leading edge of the club that moves through the soil on divots prevents the wedge from snagging or digging into the turf.
-This combination is ideal and a large reason why they should expand the number of wedges in their bag.

 Because we are only allowed to bring 14 clubs in the bag during a game, deciding which ones to put in and which ones to leave out are always difficult.